GECO: Generative Image-to-3D within a SECOnd

 \section{Abstract}

-3D generation has seen remarkable progress in recent years.
-Existing techniques, such as score distillation methods, produce notable results but require extensive per-scene optimization, impacting time efficiency.
-Alternatively, reconstruction-based approaches prioritize efficiency but compromise quality due to their limited handling of uncertainty.
+Recent years have seen significant advancements in 3D generation.
+While methods like score distillation achieve impressive results, they often require extensive per-scene optimization, which limits their time efficiency.
+On the other hand, reconstruction-based approaches are more efficient but tend to compromise quality due to their limited ability to handle uncertainty.
 We introduce \sysname{}, a novel method for high-quality 3D generative modeling that operates within a second.
-Our approach addresses the prevalent issues of uncertainty and inefficiency in current methods through a two-stage approach.
-In the initial stage, we train a single-step multi-view generative model with score distillation.
-Then, a second-stage distillation is applied to address the challenge of view inconsistency from the multi-view prediction.
+Our approach addresses the prevalent issues of uncertainty and inefficiency in existing methods through a two-stage approach.
+In the first stage, we train a single-step multi-view generative model with score distillation.
+Then, a second-stage distillation is applied to address the challenge of view inconsistency in the multi-view generation.
 This two-stage process ensures a balanced approach to 3D generation, optimizing both quality and efficiency.
-Our comprehensive experiments demonstrate that \sysname{} achieves high-quality image-to-3D generation with an unprecedented level of efficiency. \keywords{Score Distillation \and Gaussian Splatting \and Image-to-3D}
+Our comprehensive experiments demonstrate that \sysname{} achieves high-quality image-to-3D mesh generation with an unprecedented level of efficiency.
+We will make the code and model publicly available.